Appledore railway station

-Appledore railway station is a Grade II listed station east of Appledore in Kent, England.
-It is on the Marshlink line, and train services are provided by Southern.
+Appledore railway station serves the village of Appledore, in Kent, England.
+It is a Grade II listed station on the Marshlink line; services are provided by Southern.

 The station was constructed in 1851 by the South Eastern Railway and designed by William Tress.
-It became a junction station in 1881 when a branch line opened to Lydd and New Romney; this closed to passengers in 1967 following the Beeching Report, though the line remains open for goods traffic to Dungeness Nuclear Power Station.
-Despite a recommendation in the report that Appledore should also close, it has remained open into the 21st century.
+It became a junction station in 1881 when a branch line opened to Lydd and New Romney; this closed to passengers in 1967, following implementation of the Beeching Report, though the line remains open for goods traffic to Dungeness nuclear power station.
+Despite a recommendation in the report that Appledore should also close, it remained open.